Laboratoria/bienvenida-aprende/02-self-awareness/04-recursos-feedback/README.md

 [Feedback](https://vimeo.com/368080166)

+*You can turn on english subtitles by clicking in CC*

 After watching this video, ask yourself the following questions:
 1. When is feedback considered a gift?
 2. Have you ever asked your team for  _feedback_ ?
 How often do you do this?